Movement across a membrane

 - Protein helpers are needed to get ATP converted to ADP + Pi at the right place and time (when going against the gradient)

 These factors, in combination, determine whether a substance can just pass directly across a membrane, or whether it needs some extra protein help.
-Ridiculously big things or when we have lots and lots of small things moving at once use vesicles to get into and out the cell.
+Bigger substances (e.g. proteins) or large groups of substances typically use vesicles to get into and out of the cell.

 When your teacher or VCAA asks you to predict the type of transport for substance, or explain why a particular substance travels in a particular method - you need to include all three components in your answer.